UVa Course Catalog (Unofficial, Lou's List)

 Offered

 Builds upon skills developed in GERM 2010.
 Continues the review of grammar.
 Continues to expose students to a wide variety of topics relating to contemporary Germany.
-Includes a contemporary play and film.
-Internet news and cultural programming in the classroom.
-Language laboratory required.
 Prerequisite: GERM 2010, or equivalent.

 GERM 2026Intensive Intermediate German (3)